akashroy1/VotingPlatform/README.md

 ---

-Made with ❤️ by Akash, Samme, Jashwanth, Gourav.
+Made with ❤️ by Akash